Directed by: James Cameron || Produced by: James Cameron, Jon Landau

 Arguably the worst example of how childish the movie can get is with Stephen Lang’s antagonist, Colonel Quaritch, who spouts off hilarious Bush Administration-style one-liners like, “We will fight terror with terror!” and offers a myriad of degrading analyses of the narrative’s native culture.
 He is the most simplistic, contrived stereotype of the crew-cut wearing, racist white man.
 He’s a macho meat-head through and through, with his bloodthirstiness and ignorance making up for his severe lack of cultural understanding.
 There are many comical stereotypes and one-note characters in Avatar, but Lang’s Quaritch is the most distracting and annoying.

 Next up is the irritating character played by one of my least favorite actresses of all time: Michelle Rodriguez.
 I have yet to see her in a role where I was not wishing for her to be killed off as soon as possible.
 Thankfully, she does die in Avatar, though not until the end of the film.
 We end up having to sit through over two hours of “Hollywood’s most successful Latina actress” re-enacting her characters from The Fast and the Furious (2001) and SWAT (2003).
-Once again, Rodriguez plays the comical stereotype of the tough-as-nails tomboy devoid of personality with a itchy trigger finger, and is the lone cast-member who rivals Lang in terms of laughable lines.
+Once again, Rodriguez plays the comical stereotype of the tough-as-nails tomboy devoid of personality with a itchy trigger finger, and is one of the few castmembers (Giovanni Ribisi is another) who rivals Lang in terms of laughable lines.

 A different, but no less annoying trend appears in our main hero, protagonist Jake Sully (an exceptionally wooden Sam Worthington), who goes to the other end of the acting spectrum as an emotionless, cardboard-cutout worthy of the ranks of Liam Neeson’s Qui-Gon Jinn and Hayden Christensen’s Anakin Skywalker from the Star Wars Prequels.
 Worthington is far less annoying than the aforementioned characters, as his robotic acting still feels less cliched and tiring than most of the story’s cartoons, but given how the main character of the film is neither likable nor relatable (albeit for entirely different reasons) is another disappointment.